About me

 My passion for food

 After my wife and son, my biggest passion in life is food.
-I started cooking for myself when I was 8 or 9.
+I started to cook for myself when I was 8 or 9.
 Here’s the recipe I used from the Something to Do book:

 I wasn’t happy with the simple combination of eggs & milk, and so decided that some mixed herbs would go well.
 From then on, I was smitten with the idea of new food & flavour combinations.